RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

 ## Change locations

 Sometimes if you study in the same location regularly, you can only remember information because of environmental queues.
-You want to be able to recall information independantly of local queues like in an examination room.
+You want to be able to recall information independently of local queues like in an examination room.
 To do this, try studying in different locations.

 ## Deliberate Practice